vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-session.rst

 Specifying the session identity
 -------------------------------

-When running training for multiple people, it would be more typical to use the ``TrainingRoom`` custom resource to set up a training environment.
+When running training for multiple people, it would be more typical to use the ``TrainingPortal`` custom resource to set up a training environment.
 Alternatively you would set up a workshop environment using the ``WorkshopEnvironment`` custom resource, then create requests for workshop instances using the ``WorkshopRequest`` custom resource.
 If doing the latter and you need more control over how the workshop instances are set up, you can use ``WorkshopSession`` custom resource instead of ``WorkshopRequest``.

 To specify the workshop environment the workshop instance is created against, set the ``environment.name`` field of the specification for the workshop session.
 At the same time, you must specify the session ID for the workshop instance.